4awpawz/buster/README.md

 1. where fp = path to a file.
 It can be a full path or it can be relative to the current directory.

-1.  where :1 = operational directive to copy the file using a hash based file name.
+1.  where :1 = operational directive to create a copy of the file using a hash based file name.

-1. where :2 = operational directive to
+1. where :2 = operational directive to search the content of the file and change all references to file names within the file to their corresponding hashed file names.

 1. where :3 = operational directive to perform both operational directive :1 and operational directive :2.

 1. where dp = target path for a processed file.
 It can be a full path or it can be relative to the current directory.